 1. Opt for a sleek, yet stylish dining set in a small space

-A super-sleek combo ideal for a small flat or kitchen, the Jakob dining set will comfortably seat a party of four.
+A super-sleek combo ideal for a small kitchen, the Jakob dining set will comfortably seat a party of four.
 A toughened glass top should prevent sneaky scratches, while each chair is comfortably cushioned and upholstered in a practical grey fabric.
 It costs £965, Furniture Village.

 2. Opt for a lime-washed finish in a rustic space

 The six-seater Camille dining set has been given a good old lime-washed finish to really bring out the grain of the oak used.
 This is a great family set for those few meals that don’t take place in the kitchen or in front of the telly.

 Read our guide to designing a country kitchen for more inspiration.

 3. Choose a classic table design that lasts a lifetime